Report a problem to us

 An example of a light which may constitute as a statutory nuisance is where a light is spilling on to a property when curtains are closed, causing a neighbour's rooms to be lit up at night.
 There are certain exemptions that prevent certain lighting from being a statutory nuisance (e.g. street lights).

 Where possible, try talking to your neighbour about the problem in the first instance.
-Download a suggested letter (PDF) to send to your neighbours.
+Download a suggested letter (DOC) to send to your neighbours.
 You can then alter and amend accordingly if you are suffering from nuisance as a first step/alternative before contacting us to formally complain.

 What happens after reporting the problem to us